learnpoint/learnpoint-site/README.md

 ## Language

-* Pages should be written in both english and swedish.
+* All pages should be written in both english and swedish.
+Use `lang="en"` and `lang="sv"` to specify the language for the content of an element.
-* Default language is english.
-Use english for `<title>` and `<meta name="description" ... >`.
+* English is the default language.
+Use english where there's only room for a single language, for example `<title>`, `<meta name="description" ... >`, and `alt` attributes.
-* Help pages are an exception, they are only written in swedish.
-For help pages, the `<title>` and `<meta name="description" ... >` should be in swedish.
+* Help pages are an exception.
+They are only written in swedish.
+For help pages, when there's only room for a single language, use swedish.

 ## Screenshots

 * When appropriate, screenshots should have two versions, one for desktop and one for mobile.
-* Screenshots should be cropped and zoomed in to make the text in the screenshot readable.
+* Screenshots should be cropped and zoomed to make the text in the screenshot readable.
 This is especially important for desktop screenshots.

 ## How to: Add a Job Opening Page